Timeline of tuition fees in the United Kingdom: The Dearing Report

 The inquiry favoured means tested tuition fees and the continuation of the means tested maintenance grants as well as student loans.
-It recommended that graduates made a flat rate contribution of 25 percent of the cost of higher education tuition and that a mechanism for paying for this should be established by 1998–9.
+It recommended that graduates made a flat rate contribution of 25 per cent of the cost of higher education tuition and that a mechanism for paying for this should be established by 1998-9.
 Following the publication of the report, the Labour education secretary David Blunkett proposed the Teaching and Higher Education Act 1998, on 26 November 1997, to introduce means tested tuition fees from September 1998.
 He also announced that the student maintenance grant would be abolished and replaced by student loans.

 The government issued a response entitled "Higher Education in the 21st Century" to the Dearing Report.
 It stated "The Government plans to introduce an annual tuition fee of £1,000, representing about a quarter of the average cost of a course.
 Tuition will continue to be free for students from lower income families.
 Other full-time students will pay up to £1,000 per year depending on parental income.
 The cost of the fees will be balanced by increased loans for maintenance, also related to parental income.
 The overall effect will be that the total contribution required from the parents will be no greater than it is now."